| History This patient had about a six-month history of weight loss

 was Angiozyme® (antiangiogenic ribozyme), a ribozyme to

+one of the VEGF receptors.
 Consistent with what we have learned, he tolerated the treatment

 extremely poorly.
 His disease burden made him unable to tolerate